-6. Pre-clearance of Trading
+5. Pre-clearance of Trading

-- 1) All Designated Persons who intend to Trade in Securities of the Company (either in their own name or through their Immediate Relatives) i.e. buy or sell Securities during the trading window open period and if the value of the securities likely to be traded, whether in one transaction or a series of transactions over any calendar quarter, aggregates to a Traded value in excess of Rs.5,00,000/- (Rupees Five Lakh Only), should pre-clear the transactions by making an application in the format set out in Annexure 1 to the Compliance Officer indicating the estimated number of units of Securities that the Designated Person or Immediate Relative(s) intends to trade and such other details as specified in the form and also declare that the applicant is not in possession of UPSI as per Annexure 2. - 2) The Compliance Officer shall not approve any proposed Trade by Designated Person if the Compliance Officer determines that such Designated Person is in possession of UPSI even though the trading window is open. - 3) The Compliance Officer may, after being satisfied that the application and undertaking are true and accurate, approve Trading by a Designated Person, on the condition that the Trade so approved shall be executed within seven trading days following the date of approval. - 4) The Board of Directors of the Company shall be the approving authority for the pre- clearance application of Compliance Officer. - 5) The Designated Person shall, within two days of the execution of the Trade, submit the details of such Trade to the Compliance Officer as per Annexure 3.
-In case the transaction is not undertaken, a report to that effect shall be filed in the said form. - 6) If the pre-cleared Trade is not executed within seven trading days after the approval is given, the Designated Person must secure pre-clearance of the transaction again. - 7) Pre-clearance of Trades shall not be required for a trade executed as per an approved trading plan. - 8) A Designated Person who Trades in securities of the Company without complying with the preclearance procedure as envisaged in these Rules or gives false undertakings and/or makes misrepresentations in the undertakings executed by him/her while complying with the preclearance procedure shall be subjected to the penalties as envisaged in these Rules.
+- All Designated Persons who intend to Trade in Securities of the Company (either in their own name or through their Immediate Relatives) i.e., buy/ sell/ gift/ transfer/ pledge/ un-pledge etc. in Securities of the Company during the trading window open period and if the value of the securities likely to be traded, whether in one transaction or a series of transactions over any calendar quarter, aggregates to a Traded value in excess of Rs.5,00,000/- (Rupees Five Lakh Only), should pre-clear the transactions by making an application in the format set out in Annexure 1 to the Compliance Officer indicating the estimated number of units of Securities that the Designated Person or Immediate Relative(s) intends to trade and such other details as specified in the form and also declare that the applicant is not in possession of UPSI as per Annexure 2. - 7) The Compliance Officer shall not approve any proposed Trade by Designated Person if the Compliance Officer determines that such Designated Person is in possession of UPSI even though the trading window is open. - 8) The Compliance Officer may, after being satisfied that the application and undertaking are true and accurate, approve Trading by a Designated Person, on the condition that the Trade so approved shall be executed within seven trading days following the date of approval. - 9) The Board of Directors of the Company shall be the approving authority for the pre- clearance application of Compliance Officer. - 10) The Designated Person shall, within two days of the execution of the Trade, submit the details of such Trade to the Compliance Officer as per Annexure 3.
+In case the transaction is not undertaken, a report to that effect shall be filed in the said form. - 11) If the pre-cleared Trade is not executed within seven trading days after the approval is given, the Designated Person must secure pre-clearance of the transaction again. - 12) Pre-clearance of Trades shall not be required for a trade executed as per an approved trading plan or pursuant to Transmission of securities. - 13) A Designated Person who Trades in securities of the Company without complying with the preclearance procedure as envisaged in this Code or gives false undertakings and/or makes misrepresentations in the undertakings executed by him/her while complying with the preclearance procedure shall be subjected to the penalties as envisaged in this Code.

-7. Additional Trading restrictions on Designated Persons
+6. Additional Trading restrictions on Designated Persons

-- 1) No Insiders shall enter into derivative transactions in respect of Securities of the Company. - 2) All Designated Persons who trade in Securities of the Company shall not enter into a Contra Trade during the next six months following the prior transaction.
-In case of any Contra Trade is executed, inadvertently or otherwise, in violation of such a restriction, the profits from such trade shall be liable to be disgorged for remittance to SEBI for credit to the Investor Protection and Education Fund administered by SEBI. - 3) The above restriction on Contra Trade shall not apply in case of exercise / sale of employee stock option plan ("ESOP") shares provided the Designated Persons do not possess UPSI and the sale is executed when the trading window is open and after obtaining pre-clearance.
+- 1) No Designated Person shall enter into derivative transactions in respect of Securities of the Company. - 2) All Designated Persons who trade in Securities of the Company shall not enter into a Contra Trade during the next six months following the prior transaction.
+In case of any Contra Trade is executed, inadvertently or otherwise, in violation of such a restriction, the profits from such trade shall be liable to be disgorged for remittance to SEBI for credit to the Investor Protection and Education Fund administered by SEBI. - 3) The above restriction on Contra Trade shall not apply in case of exercise / sale of employee stock option plan ("ESOP") securities provided the Designated Persons do not possess UPSI and the sale is executed when the trading window is open and after obtaining pre-clearance. - 4) The above restriction on Contra Trade shall also not apply in case of transmission of securities.

-8. Trading Plan
+7. Trading Plan